|US Patents 1790-1836|

 "Melts in your mouth, not in your hands"

+"You don't understand!
+I coulda had class.
+I coulda been a contender.
 I could've been somebody, instead of a bum, which is what I am."

 "Winston tastes good like a cigarette should"